Frequently Asked Questions

 If you have not been to our conference before and are looking at the stack of manuscripts you have just printed, wondering, "Now what am I supposed to do?" we recommend that you read and critique each individual's work with the time, energy, and care that you would expect a classmate to apply to your work.
 Read a piece for the first time without a pen in your hand.
 The second time you read it, make notes in the margins; and on a separate piece of paper type an end note (usually one, single-spaced page) to the author that covers any thoughts, concerns, or suggestions that can't be addressed in the margins of a piece.
 Put your name on the manuscripts you critique and end notes you write.
 Print two copies of this end note.
 Give one to the author and the other to your faculty member.

-Be sure to read the directors' letter in your packet.
+Be sure to read the co-founders’ letter in your packet.
 It includes advice about how to respond to the work of fellow writers.

 12. What day will my manuscript be critiqued?

 Some faculty members will tell the coordinator the "order" of manuscripts to be workshopped in advance.
-As soon as such a message is received it will be forwarded to you and the other writers in your workshop.
+Such a message will be forwarded to you and the other writers in your workshop as soon as possible.
 Some faculty will wait until the first day of workshops to announce an order.
 It is best to be prepared to discuss any manuscript on the first day.

 13. Speaking of those manuscripts . . . they are heavy and not easy to cart around!
 When will I need them?